+• Speed - Select LAN speed from Auto, 1Gbps, 100Mbps, 10Mbps, Disable (Disable turns the LAN Port OFF)

+Default: Auto

-- Speed Select LAN speed from Auto, 1Gbps (300/500/700 Series only), 100Mbps, 10Mbps, Disable (Disable turns the LAN Port OFF) - Default: Auto - Duplex - (10/100Mbps modes only) Select the duplex setting between the access point and the network router from Half or Full. - Default: Full - Note We strongly recommend leaving auto Speed and Duplex settings in place unless you have a specific reason to change them such as troubleshooting or for compatibility with older equipment. - Note For the AN-700-AP-O-AC, we strongly recommend using the auto setting to avoid issues.
+- Duplex (10/100Mbps modes only) Select the duplex setting between the access point and the network router from Half or Full.
+Default: Full - PoE Out - Select whether PoE Out is enabled or disabled for a given port (LAN3 only).
+Default: Enable

+Note - We strongly recommend leaving auto Speed and Duplex settings in place unless you have a specific reason to change them such as troubleshooting or for compatibility with older equipment.